-- Yoga is a mind and body practice with historical origins in ancient Indian philosophy.
+- Yoga has historical origins in ancient Indian philosophy.
 Various styles of yoga typically combine physical postures and movement, breathing techniques, and meditation or relaxation.

 - Overall, people who practice yoga have a low rate of side effects.
 However, injuries—some of them serious—have been reported.
 People with health conditions may need to modify or avoid some yoga poses.

-See NCCIH’s Web site for more information about on yoga.
+See NCCIH’s website for more information about yoga.